zammad/zammad-admin-documentation/system/integrations/github.rst

-Github
+GitHub
 ======

-The Github integration allows you to link issues to your Zammad tickets and keep track without switching sites.
+The GitHub integration allows you to link issues to your Zammad tickets and keep track without switching sites.

 .. figure:: /images/system/integrations/github/github-integration-page.png
-   :alt: Integration page for Github
+   :alt: Integration page for GitHub
    :align: center
    :width: 90%